 - When do I apply?
-You should apply when you have about 2.5 years left before graduation, so you can start the program when you have two years left of coursework.
+If you are a UTCS student, you should apply when you have about 2.5 years left before graduation, so you can start the program when you have two years left of coursework.

 - Do I have to sign a contract?
 Yes, you will sign a written service agreement that details your responsibilities.

 - Am I required to work for two years if I earn my degree in less than two years?
 No, the work requirement is a one-for-one match between the time you are supported and the time you are expected to work, but you must work a minimum of one year.

 - Does an internship or employment at a local government agency fulfill the work requirement?
 Yes, you may work for federal, state, or local government entities.